IoT (Internet of Things) and Industrial IoT are at the root of some of the biggest current challenges in network, data and application security.

-It's often the fear of attacks and security breaches that holds IT, OT and network operations teams back from large-scale deployments such as smart buildings, smart factories, smart campuses or smart cities.
+It's often the fear of attacks and security breaches that holds IT, OT, and network operations teams back from large-scale deployments, such as smart buildings, smart factories, smart campuses or smart cities.

-The Internet of Things (IoT): A New Era of Third-Party Risks, published by the Ponemon Institute, an independent research firm specializing in privacy, data protection and information security policy, confirms the view of many CIOs that there is still a long way to go and that there are clear and visible dangers if security is not properly maintained.
+The Internet of Things (IoT): A New Era of Third-Party Risks, published by the Ponemon Institute, an independent research firm specializing in privacy, data protection, and information security policy, confirms the view of many CIOs that there is still a long way to go and that there are clear and visible dangers if security is not properly maintained.

-It should come as no surprise that enterprise network, application and sensitive data executives have been slow to move forward with major IoT implementations, despite companies' belief in cost savings, more competitive offers, more efficient supply chains and stronger red lines.
+It should come as no surprise that enterprise network, application, and sensitive data executives have been slow to move forward with major IoT implementations, despite companies' belief in cost savings, more competitive offers, more efficient supply chains, and stronger red lines.

 Privileged Access Management (PAM) has become a necessity in today's world to secure such modern devices and protect IoT networks from attacks.
-However, as the Internet of Things (IoT) increases the number of endpoint devices, the demand for PAM products become much more distributed and complex, while Privileged Access Management solutions undergo an equally advanced and powerful transformation.
+However, as the Internet of Things (IoT) increases the number of endpoint devices, the demand for PAM products becomes much more distributed and complex, while Privileged Access Management solutions undergo an equally advanced and powerful transformation.

-PAM products that help manage users, administrators and hundreds of thousands of "things" connected to a network are now essential components of large enterprises' cybersecurity policies.
+PAM products that help manage users, administrators, and hundreds of thousands of "things" connected to a network are now essential components of large enterprises' cybersecurity policies.

 As with traditional IT and OT, there is no single security tool/solution on the IoT side either, so traditional approaches to cybersecurity solutions present many choices as well.